Kahsolt/stable-diffusion-webui-prompt-travel/README.md

   - `fixed`: starts from pure noise in txt2img pipeline, or from the same ref-image given in img2img pipeline
   - `successive`: starts from the last generated image (this will force txt2img turn to actually be img2img from the 2nd frame on)
   - `embryo`: starts from the same half-denoised image, see [=> How does it work?](https://replicate.com/andreasjansson/stable-diffusion-animation#readme)
-    - (experimental): it only processes 2 lines of prompts, and does not interpolate on negative_prompt, and with no FILM postprocessing :(
+    - (experimental) it only processes 2 lines of prompts, and does not interpolate on negative_prompt :(
-- genesis_extra_params:
+- genesis_extra_params
   - denoise_strength: (float), denoise strength in img2img pipelines (for `successive`)
   - embryo_step: (int or float), steps to hatch the common embryo (for `embryo`)
     - if >= 1, taken as step cout